AlperenAKKAYA05/TimeEnhancer/README.md

 # General information

-Time Enhancer and Time Enhancer are two applications developed to play games on your Steam accounts.
-The two programs run differently - depending on whether you are idle, you may want to choose one of them.
-Both applications do not require you to have the game you want to increase, but the game must be in your own library.
+Time Enhancer and Time Enhancer Game is two applications developed to play on your Steam accounts.
+The two programs work differently - depending on whether they are idle, you may want to choose one of them.
+Both applications do not require the game you want to increase, but the game must be in your own library.
+TimeEnhancer.Game.exe is the second application and allows use in console mode.

 ## Time Enhancer